 The Stunning, Small Town in France: Your Guide to Strasbourg

-In all of my Europe trips, I had stayed away from smaller cities thinking I needed to be in a big one to blend in better because whenever I’m in Europe, I’m usually traveling solo.
+In all of my Europe trips, I had stayed away from smaller cities thinking I needed to be in a big one to blend in better – because whenever I’m in Europe, I’m usually traveling solo.

-The thing was… I kept seeing some stunning pictures of this town on the French German border.
+The thing was… I kept seeing some stunning pictures of this town on the French-German border.
 This Europe trip that I took just this past May, was my fifth (crazy, right?!) time abroad already in two years.

 I figured I was ready for the challenge of being in a place a little off the tourist radar… so, I took the chance and booked a hotel and a train ticket to Strasbourg.

-Boy… am I glad that I did.
+And boy… am I glad that I did.

 I knew immediately upon arriving in Strasbourg that I was going to like it because it was something new; I had no idea what to expect.

+Strasbourg is absolutely worth visiting, as it’s one of the most beautiful cities in France.
 This was one of the highlights of my past Europe trip.
 Walking through this playfully colored, charming, luminescent French town fed my soul in a multitude of ways.

 Strasbourg, France in May 2019.